Info icon

 ]

-If the describe-instances command output returns "dedicated", the selected Amazon EC2 instance is dedicated (physically isolated at the host hardware level), therefore the instance can be reviewed for cost optimization.
+If the describe-instances command output returns "dedicated", the selected Amazon EC2 instance is dedicated (physically isolated at the host hardware level), therefore, the instance can be reviewed for cost optimization.

 05 Repeat steps no. 3 and 4 for each Amazon EC2 instance available in the selected AWS region.

-06 Change the AWS cloud region by updating the --region command parameter value and repeat the audit process for other regions.
+06 Change the AWS cloud region by updating the --region command parameter value and repeat the Audit process for other regions.

 Remediation / Resolution

 Case A: After the dedicated instance is reviewed, you can choose to migrate your EC2 instance to the default (shared) tenancy in order to reduce your Amazon EC2 service costs.
-To relaunch (re-create) your dedicated Amazon EC2 instance with the appropriate tenancy type, perform the following actions:
+To relaunch (re-create) your dedicated Amazon EC2 instance with the appropriate tenancy type, perform the following operations:

 Using AWS CloudFormation